synfinatic/aws-sso-cli/docs/quickstart.md

     1. Install [GoLang](https://golang.org) v1.17+ and GNU Make
     1. `go install github.com/synfinatic/aws-sso-cli/cmd/aws-sso@latest`

+Note that macOS binaries must be build on macOS to enable Keychain support.

+### Building and Signing Code

-Note that the release binaries and packages are not officially signed at this time so systems may generate warnings.
+The [release binaries and packages]( https://github.com/synfinatic/aws-sso-cli/releases) are not signed with keys trusted by Apple or Microsoft and may generate warnings on macOS and Windows.

+Packages and binaries are however automatically built and signed via [Github Action](../.github/workflows/build-release.yml) with my [PGP code signing key](code-sign-key.asc).
+Note that this is a _different_ PGP key from the one I use to [sign my commits](commit-sign-key.asc).

+Users who are paranoid (think SolarWinds) are strongly encouraged to build binaries themselves.

 ## Guided Configuration